Dosage Form: tablet

-Mercaptopurine is not effective prophylaxis or treatment of central nervous system leukemia.
+Mercaptopurine is not effective for prophylaxis or treatment of central nervous system leukemia.

 Mercaptopurine is not effective in acute myelogenous leukemia, chronic lymphatic leukemia, the lymphomas (including Hodgkins Disease), or solid tumors.

 Mercaptopurine should not be used in patients who have a hypersensitivity to Mercaptopurine or any component of the formulation.

 Mercaptopurine is mutagenic in animals and humans, carcinogenic in animals, and may increase the patient's risk of neoplasia.
 Cases of hepatosplenic T-cell lymphoma have been reported in patients treated with Mercaptopurine for inflammatory bowel disease.
 The safety and efficacy of Mercaptopurine in patients with inflammatory bowel disease have not been established.

-The most consistent, dose-related toxicity is bone marrow suppression.
+Bone Marrow Toxicity: The most consistent, dose-related toxicity is bone marrow suppression.
 This may be manifest by anemia, leukopenia, thrombocytopenia, or any combination of these.
 Any of these findings may also reflect progression of the underlying disease.
 In many patients with severe depression of the formed elements of the blood due to Mercaptopurine, the bone marrow appears hypoplastic on aspiration or biopsy, whereas in other cases it may appear normocellular.
-The qualitative changes in the erythroid elements toward the megaloblastic series, characteristically seen with the folic acid antagonists and some other antimetabolites, are not seen with this drug.
-Life-threatening infections and bleeding have been observed as a consequence of Mercaptopurine-induced granthrombocytopenia and thrombocytopenia.
+The qualitative changes in the erythroid elements towards the megaloblastic series, characteristically seen with the folic acid antagonists and some other antimetabolites, are not seen with this drug.
+Life-threatening infections and bleeding have been observed as a consequence of Mercaptopurine-induced granulocytopenia and thrombocytopenia.
 Since Mercaptopurine may have a delayed effect, it is important to withdraw the medication temporarily at the first sign of an unexpected abnormally large fall in any of the formed elements of the blood, if not attributable to another drug or disease process.